Make a Food Plot Without a Tractor

-I don't own any land.
+I own less than 20 acres.
 In fact, about 50 percent of my hunting each year will be done on public land.
 I don't own any heavy equipment.
 Aside from an ATV, all of my food plot "implements" can fit in a backpack.

-I'll establish somewhere around 5 to 10 acres of plots each year, though.
+I'll establish somewhere around five acres of plots each year, though.
 And it won't take me much more than two or three days time total for each area.
 Surprised?
 Well, you can do it too.

 Generally speaking, there are two types of food plots: 1.
 Plots that are designed to provide supplemental nutrition over a prolonged period of time; or 2.
 Plots set up for killing deer.

 As much as I'd like to plant some big plots, I'm just not in a situation for that.
 Like I said, I don't own land or lease big acreage.
 I hunt primarily on pieces of less than 100 acres that I gain by asking landowner permission.
 Virtually all of those farms are also hunted by others.
 Many times I don't even know who the other hunters are or how many of them are hunting.
 So I choose to establish small, technique-specific plots in areas that only I know about.
 Here's how I do it.

 The biggest plot I'll plant this year will be about 1 acre in size.
 The others will be much smaller.
 I'm not looking to feed deer over an extended period of time.
 I'm looking to establish areas that will position deer where I want them to be.

 To establish these types of plots you need minimal tools: A hand-held sprayer (about $15), herbicide (about $20/acre), a small folding saw (about $20) and a lighter (about $2) will take care of the bulk of the work.
 A metal-tined hand rake is helpful as well.
 A ThermaCELL and bug spray are essential for summer planting.
 Trust me on that.